Rate of Return: Average Isn’t Real

 One of the primary reasons that average returns are often naively high is that averages fail to account for the true power of losses.
 Because of this phenomenon, you can have the fake optimistic news of positive average returns, even while you lose money with negative real returns.

-To determine your actual returns, you’ll need to determine the difference in account value between your start and end point.
-You’ll need to account for management fees, taxes, inflation, and your investment over time.
+To determine your actual returns, you’ll need to determine the difference in account value between your start and

 So, why would we naively expect the future to be predicted with as crude a calculation as a historical average return?